 I've had permission from Robert Swartz himself to distribute the first perfectly legal Coherent 4.2.10 QEMU image as long as you comply with the following conditions:

 You may use the software on this image free of charge for personal, non-commercial use.
 You may NOT redistribute this image or the software it contains without written permission from the copyright holder.
-The software is provided on an "as is" basis without warranty of any kind.
+The

-Download and unpack the archive.
+Getting started Download and unpack the archive.
 Included are two images, coherent.public.img and fat16.dd.
 The first one contains the Coherent image, the second one an empty floppy.
 If you want to, you can start them right away:

 First, don't try to crank up the amount of memory, Coherent won't use it - at least not this kernel.
 Second, you just have to be patient to attempt this, because it may take up to 10 minutes before Coherent is up and running.
 The good news is that you can monitor how far it is by pressing [CTRL]-[ALT]-2 in QEMU and typing: